 In waste management, separate waste collection is increasingly used, implementing recovery wherever possible (in particular for plastics, paper, wood and metals).

-In the last four years, the Sutter Group has focused its efforts on trying to reduce the amount of unseparated waste through the training of its employees and the search for recyclable components.
-This has allowed the company to reduce the amount of unseparated waste per tonne produced by 78%..
+The Sutter Group has also focused its efforts on reducing the amount of unseparated waste, achieving great results by training its employees and the search for recyclable components.

 With this in mind, a number of voluntary initiatives have been launched in the sustainability field.